vaadin/maven-integration/archetypes/vaadin-archetype-widget/src/main/resources/archetype-resources/README.md

 Choose File > Import... > Existing Maven Projects from SCM

-Note that Eclipse may give errors on pom.xml execution targets, because Eclipse m2e wtp not fully supporting all used Maven plugins used.
-Use quick-fix to mark these errors as permanently ignored.
+Note that Eclipse may give "Plugin execution not covered by lifecycle configuration" errors for pom.xml.
+Use "Permanently mark goal resources in pom.xml as ignored in Eclipse build" quick-fix to mark these errors as permanently ignored in your project.
 Do not worry, the project still works fine.

 ${symbol_pound}${symbol_pound}${symbol_pound} Debugging server-side